Energy-Water-Environment Sustainability Program

 - B.S.
 Degree in Civil Engineering (Energy-Water-Environment Sustainability)

 - M.S.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)

 - College of Engineering EaSE Certificate

 - Ph.D.
-Degree in Civil Engineering (Energy-Water-Environment Sustainability)
+Degree in Civil Engineering or Environmental Engineering (Energy-Water-Environment Sustainability)

 - EWES Undergraduate Specialization

 - EWES Global Leaders Program (5-year BS + MS degrees, University of Illinois undergraduate students only)

 - EWES MS/PhD Program (includes information on course requirements)

 Urbana, IL 61801

 The cross-cutting nature of the EWES program serves as bridge to other programs addressing energy, water, and sustainability issues within the Department of Civil and Environmental Engineering (CEE), across the College of Engineering, and to other academic units on campus.
 A flexible graduate degree curriculum leading to MS and PhD degrees has been designed to accommodate students with backgrounds in various sub-disciplines within civil and environmental engineering as well as other engineering disciplines.
 The graduate program has also been designed so that students meeting the degree requirements of the EWES program will have also completed the requirements of the College of Engineering's graduate option program certificate in Energy and Sustainability Engineering (EaSE).
 Undergraduate CEE students can also choose a program in EWES as a primary or secondary area of specialization.

 Some areas that the new EWES program addresses include the interface of water and the environment with: